Clear House Accountants Clear House Accountants

 The purpose of the scheme is to ensure the appearance and standard of the area are kept up to a certain standard.
 The scheme may be utilised to maintain and renovate shared gardens or other shared facilities or areas.
 In such cases, the scheme may allow the landlords to recover specific charges relating to the maintenance.

-• Both the parties have already agreed or admitted responsibility for paying
+• Both parties have already agreed or admitted responsibility for paying

 • The landlord or leaseholder has been referred to arbitration according to an arbitration agreement after a dispute or if a tribunal has already taken the decision